Delaware · Child Support

 When does child support end in Delaware?
 Under Del.
 Code Ann.

 tit.
-13, § 514, child support ends when the child turns 18.
+13, § 514, a child support order in Delaware ends when the child turns 18.

 Delaware Child Support Guidelines